EleutherAI/gpt-neox/README.md

 ### Datasets

 Once you've installed `requirements.txt`, the next step is obtaining and processing data.
 For demonstrative purposes we have hosted the Enron Emails corpus and made it avaliable for downloading.
 Running `python prepare_data.py` will download and process the dataset for language modeling.
 To use your own data, extend the `DataDownloader` class in `tools/corpa.py`and register the new class in the `DATA_DOWNLOADERS` dict.
-Once this is done, you can call `prepare_dataset('enron')` to process your data.
+Once this is done, you can add `prepare_dataset(dataset_name)` to `process_data.py` to load your data.

 TO DO: Make a table showing the datasets currently avaliable for download.
 List the name, size on disk (compressed), actual size, and number of tokens.